musikele/musikele.github.io/_posts/2017-03-23-deploy-a-nodejs-app-on-heroku-in-less-than-1-minute.md

 ---
 Actually, the time you need to deploy an app depends on how fast you are to copy & paste.

+## Prerequisites
+Your code must be hosted in a git repository.

-### Steps to set up the environment the first time
+## Steps to set up the environment the first time
 1. Sign up (or log in) to
   <a href="http://heroku.com">heroku.com</a>
 1. download